 With the tugs Lady Elizabeth and the James Searle as well as the SS City of Hereford in attendance, the Paris Maru drifted helplessly towards the north east corner of the Bay.
 What little hope there remained of towing her to safety evaporated when her submerged bow rammed into a sand bank only eight or nine fathoms under water.
 By this time the engines of the Paris Maru had ceased to function, and the lights had failed.
 Rescue work now had to proceed by the light of flashlights which poked conical holes into the Stygian darkness.

 While bigotry was being idolized in the Feather Market Hall, human kindness was being displayed by Mr. Webber, manager of the Seaman’s Institute, who arranged accommodation for the Japanese crew rescued from the sinking ship.
+But that is getting ahead of the story.

 At 22:00, an order in Japanese rang out from the bridge.
 Without any sense of panic or inconsiderate behaviour such as queue jumping, the crew smartly made ready to depart.
 Shortly after the announcement, the first batch to leave the Paris Maru, 24 in all, took their seats and the lifeboat was launched.
 The tug Ulundi picked up the shipwrecked sailors and the lifeboat was cast adrift.